Table of Contents

 - Manual sync across devices (via Dropbox, Syncthing, etc.)

-- Outdated interface
+- Outdated interface on the desktop client

 LastPass — Fallen from Grace

-Price: Free tier (limited); Premium at $3/month
+Price: Free tier (limited to one device type); Premium at $3/month

 How to Choose

-| Feature | Bitwarden | 1Password | KeePass | |---------|-----------|-----------|---------| | Price | Free/$10yr | $36/yr | Free | | Open Source | Yes | No | Yes | | Cloud Sync | Yes | Yes | Manual | | Ease of Use | Good | Excellent | Complex | | Self-Host | Yes | No | Local only | | Family Plan | $40/yr | $60/yr | Free |
+| Feature | Bitwarden | 1Password | KeePass | |---------|-----------|-----------|---------| | Price | Free/$10yr | $36/yr | Free | | Open Source | Yes | No | Yes | | Cloud Sync | Yes | Yes | Manual | | Ease of Use | Good | Excellent | Complex | | Self-Host | Yes | No | Local only | | Family Plan | $40/yr | $60/yr | Free | | Passkey Support | Yes | Yes | Via plugins | | Security Audits | Public | Public | Community |

-- Choose a password manager from above
+- Choose a password manager from the comparison above based on your needs and budget

-- Create a strong master password — use our Password Generator for inspiration, but make it a memorable passphrase
+- Create a strong master password — use our Password Generator for inspiration, but make it a memorable passphrase of at least 4-5 random words

-- Install the browser extension and mobile app
+- Install the browser extension and mobile app to ensure you have access everywhere

-- Import existing passwords from your browser
+- Import existing passwords from your browser — all major password managers support this

-- Enable two-factor authentication on your password manager account
+- Enable two-factor authentication on your password manager account for an extra layer of protection

 The best password manager is the one you will actually use.
 Start with any option above and you will be dramatically more secure than managing passwords yourself.
+Combined with strong, unique passwords for every account, a password manager is the single most impactful security upgrade you can make.

 Share this article